Nisqually Chief Leschi is hanged on February 19, 1858.

 See Additional Media

-On February 19, 1858, Nisqually Chief Leschi (1808-1858) is hanged on a gallows at Fort Steilacoom, for the "murder" of the American soldier Colonel A. Benton Moses.
+On February 19, 1858, Nisqually Chief Leschi (1808-1858) is hanged on a gallows in Steilacoom for the "murder" of the American soldier Colonel A. Benton Moses.
 Chief Leschi's attorneys argued firstly that Leschi had not actually been the one to kill Colonel Moses, and secondly that Colonel Moses was killed during warfare (in which there were casualties on both sides), requiring that his accused killer should not be tried in a civilian court.
 On March 4, 2004, the Washington State Senate formally recognized "the injustice which occurred in 1858 with the trial and execution of Chief Leschi" and honored Chief Leschi as "a courageous leader" and "a great and noble man" (Washington State Senate Resolution 8727).

-The Medicine Creek Treaty and Its Consequences
+Medicine Creek Treaty

 Leschi had been friendly to American settlement, but he signed the Medicine Creek Treaty of 1854 under protest (some claim that the X beside his name was not put there by him, but others dispute this claim), objecting to the two-square-mile reservation with no access to the Nisqually River which the treaty assigned to this tribe that had lived and fished on the river for many generations.

-Leschi led probably 300 troops against the United States and settlers in the skirmishes of the Indian Wars in 1855 and 1856.
+Leschi led probably 300 troops against the United States and settlers in the skirmishes of the Treaty Wars in 1855 and 1856.
 Leschi was captured by his nephew Sluggia for a reward.
 Sluggia was later killed by Leschi lieutenant Wa He Lut.

 Leschi's Statement and Hanging